-The Commission finds that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder applicable to a national securities exchange.
-Specifically, the Commission believes that the proposal is consistent with Section 6(b)(5) of the Act, which requires, among other things, that the Exchange's procedures be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
+The Commission finds that the proposed rule change, as amended, is consistent with the requirements of the Act and the rules and regulations thereunder applicable to a national securities exchange.
+In particular, the Commission finds that the proposal, as amended, is consistent with section 6(b)(5) of the Act, which requires, among other things, that the Exchange's procedures are designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.

 IV.
 Solicitation of Comments

-Interested persons are invited to submit written data, views, and arguments concerning Amendment No. 5, including whether the proposed amendment is consistent with the Act.
+Interested persons are invited to submit written data, views and arguments concerning Amendment No. 4, including whether the amendment is consistent with the Act.
 Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 450 Fifth Street, NW., Washington, DC 20549-0609.
-Comments may also be submitted electronically at the following e-mail address: firstname.lastname@example.org.
-All comment letters should refer to File No. SR-Amex-2002-116.
-This file number should be included on the subject line if e-mail is used.
-To help the Commission process and review comments more efficiently, comments should be sent in hardcopy or by e-mail but not by both methods.
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for inspection and copying at the Commission's Public Reference Room.
-Copies of such filing will also be available for inspection and copying at the principal office of the Exchange.
-All submissions should be submitted by February 17, 2004.
+552, will be available for inspection and copying in the Commission's Public Reference Room.
+Copies of such filing will also be available for inspection and copying at the principal office of the Amex.
+All submissions should refer to File No. SR-Amex-2001-19 and should be submitted by February 6, 2002.

-It is therefore ordered, pursuant to section 19(b)(2) of the Act, that the proposed rule change (SR-AMEX-2002-116), as amended, is approved and Amendment No. 5 to the proposed rule change is hereby granted accelerated approval.Start Signature
+It Is Therefore Ordered, pursuant to section 19(b)(2) of the ACt, that the proposed rule change (SR-AMEX-2001-19), as amended, is approved.Start Signature

 Margaret H. McFarland,

-6. In approving this proposal, the Commission has considered its impact on efficiency, competition, and capital formation.
+8. In approving this proposed rule change, the Commission has considered its impact on efficiency, competition, and capital formation.
 15 U.S.C.
 78c(f).Back to Citation